 News is created to enlighten people with knowledge around the world and throw light on some harsh realities.
 The news can be tragic or about a bear rolling down the woods.
-In times like these, when people are in desperate need of a break and chaos holds no bounds in people’s life, all love a shot of humor.
+In times like these, when people are in desperate need of a break and chaos holds no bounds in people’s life, all love a shot of humour.

-Funny news headlines that have humor elements involved in them may have been created intentionally or unintentionally.
+Funny news headlines that have humour elements involved in them may have been created intentionally or unintentionally.
 Nobody wants to start their day with something tragic, and funny headlines are nothing but a great start to the day.

 This article will discuss some of the funniest news headlines that are perfect for our current world.
 These news headlines reported some of the events that happened in real life but were termed on the headline front in a manner that is sure to tickle some bones.

 - Pug Starts Fight With Police Dog During a 4 Hour Standoff

 A Dog Standoff as a Headline is sure to get a smirk on anyone’s face.
 The incident happened in Phoenix when a gunman barricaded himself at his home, and the police had a 4-hour standoff outside the barricades.
 One of the dogs of neighbouring families ran into the line of fire, looking at the canine police dog.

 What followed was a riot among police officers trying to get the dog out of the zone to avoid any distraction.
 The dog just wanted to make friends and ended up being the cause of havoc at a crime scene.